rainlanguage/docs.rainprotocol.xyz/docs/guides/Integration/interpreter-interface.md

 Realistically the same thing can be achieved by setting the external interpreter as an immutable value on the calling contract itself.

-There are also some minor gas benefits to calling `eval` locally rather than as an external contract call.
+There are also some modest gas benefits to calling `eval` locally rather than as an external contract call.
 This is offset somewhat by the large code size implied by compiling dozens of opcodes into the calling contract, which can lead to external calls anyway due to splitting out logic elsewhere as the 24.5kb code size limit